 Now is the best time to start teaching your children about money and improving their financial literacy level.
 When your kids understand the value of money at an early age, they are better equipped to make smart financial decisions in the future, even when you are not there.

-Remember, iCASH is open 24/7, 365 days a year offering payday loans online to Canadians.
+Remember, iCASH is open 24/7, 365 days a year providing instant online loans to Canadians.
 Every step on the online application done from the comfort of your own home or office.